X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA02background.md

 Next open the "Content" project (Content.mgcb) contained in the Content folder of your project by double-clicking on it, which will open the **MonoGame Content Builder editor tool** (MGCB-Editor)

 > If the editor does not open, please check the installation instructions on the [MonoGame documentation site here](https://docs.monogame.net/articles/tools/mgcb_editor.html).
-It should automatically be installed with Visual Studio but needs manually installation/registration when using .NET Core CLI.
+It should automatically be installed with Visual Studio but needs manual installation/registration when using .NET Core CLI.

 Now select ***Edit-> Add -> Existing Item***, as shown in the image below.